We have recently updated our website.

 Schools & Scouts

 These pages provide youth group leaders with the necessary tools to plan, lead and complete a successful expedition on the Bibbulmun Track.
-It also provides schools with the resources to participate in the WACE endorsed end-to-end program and students to attain the Duke of Edinburgh's Award.
+It also provides schools with the resources to participate in the WACE endorsed end-to-end program and students to attain the Duke of Edinburgh’s International Award.

-Teachers and youth leaders please note that:
+Teachers and youth leaders please note:

 • The Group Notification should be completed before any overnight expeditions on any Parks and Wildlife Service tracks or trails are conducted.

-• The group maximum of 17 (including leaders) be observed for overnight walks (up to 30 on the Wellington Spur Trail and group campsites).
+• The group maximum of 17 (including leaders) be observed for overnight walks (up to 30 on the Wellington Spur Trail and other group campsites).

 • That only permitted vehicle access points are used to access the Track.
 Vehicles are not permitted at any campsites.

 • That there is a spur trail and campsites designed for school groups linking the Bibbulmun Track just south of Collie to the Wellington Dam recreation area.
-A group campsite is also available near Mt Cooke to alleviate overcrowding at the original Mt Cooke campsite.

 • That we have a page in this section dedicated to expedition planning.